 Solar Still in the Bush

-- Next, pour your water in the hole.
-AROUND the collection vessel, but NOT in it.
+Step 3: Pour your water into the hole around the collection vessel, but not in it.
 Make sure to pour gently, to make sure you don’t splash dirty water into your collection vessel.

-What happens now, is that the sun shining into the plastic creates the greenhouse effect and the temperature inside the hole rises.
+For the evaporation and condensation cycle to complete.
+What happens is that the sun shining into the plastic creates the greenhouse effect and the temperature inside the hole rises.
 This causes water vapor to condensate onto the bottom of the plastic sheet.

 The water droplets will run down to the point made by placing a rock etc. on top of the plastic and subsequently drip into the collection vessel.